Chapter 2 : 1. The Unmanned Lighthouse

 Hermione laughed bitterly.
 “If only you knew how pointless that would be.”

 She could see a spider on it, no bigger than half the size of her nail.
-The lighthouse must have been abandoned or automatic, she surmised.
-Either way, with all the grime, it didn’t look like people had been here any time soon.
+The lighthouse must have been abandoned or automatic.
+Either way, with all the grime, it didn’t look like people had been here any time recent.
+If they were lucky, it would remain that way.

 “You didn’t answer my question,” Sirius stated.